 Did you all know that Biscoff is short for biscuits and coffee?
 It is a wonderful spread that has a brown sugar, butter and spice flavor.
-All those flavors really come out together in my Biscoff Cheesecake.
+All those flavors really come out together in the best Lotus cheesecake.

 A rich speculoos crust topped with a smooth cheesecake filling.
 In addition, I added the melted cookie butter and crumbles and drizzled all over the top!
 A slice of heaven on a plate!